 Dr. Lowe has frequently performed at International Double Reed Society Conferences as a member of chamber music ensembles comprised of colleagues and alumni from the University of Florida.
 Her most recent performance was with the Ragin’ Reeds Quartet at the 2015 IDRS Conference in Tokyo, Japan.
 Along with VSU’s Azalea String Quartet, she looks forward to presenting a recital of works for bassoon and strings at the 2016 IDRS Conference in Columbus (GA) State University.

 Dr. Lowe has participated in the Sarasota Music Festival and International Music Festival in Burgos, Spain.
+Also, she has performed at the prestigious Campos do Jordão International Music Festival (Brazil).
 She has premiered contemporary works for the bassoon at the Florida Electroacoustic Music Festival as well as the Third Practice Electroacoustic Music Festival in Richmond, Virginia.
-Additionally, Dr. Lowe was a winner of the 1998 Central Florida Symphony's Young Artist Competition, debuting as soloist with the orchestra in two concerts on Mozart's Bassoon Concerto.
-In November 2013, she was the featured soloist with the Valdosta Symphony Orchestra on Mozart's Bassoon Concerto.
+Additionally, in November 2013, Dr. Lowe was the featured soloist with the Valdosta Symphony Orchestra on Mozart's Bassoon Concerto.

 She is passionate about presenting clinics for music educators and bassoonists with the intent of sharing tips, techniques, and triumphs for successful bassoon playing.
 In January 2015, Dr. Lowe was co-presenter with colleague Dr. Susan Eischeid in a session called “Be Not Afraid!
 Double Reeds Made Accessible: A Quick Start Session for Music Educators” at the Georgia Music Educators Association Conference held in Savannah, Georgia.
 Recently, her article “Venting on the Bassoon” was published in The Instrumentalist Magazine.